kuberhealthy/kuberhealthy/cmd/kiam-check/README.md

 ## KIAM Check

-The KIAM check tests that `KIAM` servers and agents running within your cluster can properly intercept AWS metadata service requests.
-The check utilizes a `KIAM` annotation for querying Lambdas, which can be set via your `KuberhealthyCheck` custom resource by passing in a field under `spec`:
+The `KIAM` check tests that `KIAM` servers and agents running within your cluster can properly intercept AWS metadata service requests.
+AWS Lambdas are utilized for various event triggers and can be utilized for monitoring and alerting.
+This check queries Lambdas utilizing a `KIAM` annotation, which can be set via your `KuberhealthyCheck` custom resource by passing in a field under `spec`:

 ```yaml
 spec:
   extraAnnotations:
     iam.amazonaws.com/role: <role-arn>
 ```

-The `KIAM` annotation AWS ARN needs to have the necessary permissions to perform reads on the Lambda.
-If you need to create a role for this, attaching the AWS-provided `AWSLambdaReadOnlyAccess` policy should allow enough permissions for the check to run.

 The check will report a success if it is able to list any amount of Lambda configurations from AWS; otherwise it will report a failure.